tikiram/notes/linux-mint/postgresql.md

 sudo -u tikiram psql -c "ALTER USER tikiram PASSWORD 'password';"
 ```

-From the user `tikiram`  we can know psql
+From the user `tikiram`  we can now psql

 ```
 psql